 During a wireless site survey, a radio frequency (RF) engineer will visit your facility with specialized analysis software.
 This software will help them to ensure your network is installed and configured properly.

 Wireless analysis and optimization (A&O) is a process that can optimize and enhance wireless coverage throughout your facility.
 If your devices aren’t functioning properly or as quickly as they should be, the issue might actually be the wireless network connection.
 There are three stages for an A&O:

 - Discovery – our RF engineer will collect information about your existing wireless system.
 Using specialized software, the RF engineer will create a heat map to find locations with the most wireless issues.

 - Analysis – an RF engineer will take the data collected during the discovery phase and analyze it.
 They will then determine steps to improve the wireless network coverage.

-- Optimization – the solution created in the analysis phase is implemented and the RF engineer will create another heat map to ensure improvements were properly executed.
+- Optimization – the solution created in the analysis phase is implemented and the RF engineer will create another heat map to ensure improvements were executed correctly.

 Network design is when RF engineers take measurements and readings of your facility to determine optimal location placements for access points.
 Not enough access points mean some locations throughout your facility won’t have access to the network.
 Too many access points will interfere with each other.
 Our RF engineers will put just the right amount of access points in your facility for optimal coverage.

 Cabling is when our RF engineers connect all of your access points to switches which are then connected to the Ethernet network.
-Even a wireless system has many wires and too many wires can get messy.
-Our RF engineers will climb up into the rafters or ceilings in your facility, run cables and install, fix and connect your networks for strong and reliable coverage.
+Even a wireless system has many wires, which can get messy.
+Our RF engineers will climb up into the rafters or ceilings in your facility, run cables and install, fix, and connect your networks for strong and reliable coverage.

 Wireless installation and training is important for our customers’ IT departments.
 Our RF engineers will install your wireless system to take some of the stress off your IT department.
-Then, they will train your staff to make sure they understand how their wireless system is configured.
+Then, they will train your staff to ensure they understand how their wireless system is configured.